January 10, 2026 · 10 min read

 Active Player

-A player who wagered within a recent period, typically 30 days.
-This metric shows retention quality.
+An active player is someone who wagered within a recent period, typically the last 30 days.
+This metric reveals retention quality, which is what actually drives RevShare earnings.

 Whale

-High-value player who deposits and wagers significantly more than average—typically $10,000+ total.
-One whale can be worth 50-100 regular players.
-See our deep dive on whale economics.
+A whale is a high-value player who deposits and wagers significantly more than average — typically $10,000+ total.
+One whale can be worth 50–100 regular players, which fundamentally changes your affiliate economics.

 Lifetime Value (LTV)